Handling Employee Medical Information

 - Request for Leave of Absence form.
 The Request for Leave of Absence form is used as a communication vehicle to inform you of the length of time he or she intends to be out, and will require your signature.

-The employee can then submit both forms to the Office of Human Resources, 2 Leavitt Lane.
+The employee can then submit both forms to Human Resources, 2 Leavitt Lane.
 If an employee will be out of work for medical reasons, the Family and Medical leave (FMLA) will likely apply.

 HR maintains medical records in a file separate from employees’ personnel files, and shares medical information strictly on a need-to-know basis in accordance with FMLA and the Americans with Disabilities Act (ADA).
 Any medical documentation retained in department needs to be kept in a confidential file separate from employees’ personnel files (e.g., physical limitations to performing the job, doctor’s note releasing the employee to return to work, etc.).